splunk/security_content/docs/_posts/2021-01-19-malicious_powershell_process_with_obfuscation_techniques.md

 * Processes.parent_process_id

+#### How To Implement
+To successfully implement this search you need to be ingesting information on process that include the name of the process responsible for the changes from your endpoints into the `Endpoint` datamodel in the `Processes` node.
+In addition, confirm the latest CIM App 4.20 or higher is installed and the latest TA for the endpoint product.

+#### Known False Positives
+These characters might be legitimately on the command-line, but it is not common.

 #### Kill Chain Phase
 * Command and Control
 * Actions on Objectives

-#### Known False Positives
-These characters might be legitimately on the command-line, but it is not common.

 #### RBA